Outdoor Education

 Duration: 1.5 hours (can be combined with another 1.5 hours program to make a full day trip)

-Cost: $230 plus HST for one program or $425 plus HST per class for full day
+Cost: $230 plus HST for one program or $425 plus HST per class for two programs.
+Maximum 30 students in each class

-Ontario Curriculum Links: Science and Technology, Understanding Earth and Space Systems – Water System; Geography, Global Settlements – Patters and Sustainability
+Ontario Curriculum Links: Science and Technology: Earth and Space Systems – Water Systems; Social Studies: Geography – Global Settlement – Patterns and Sustainability; Health and Physical Education: Active Living

-Gain hands-on experience into the work Credit Valley Conservation does to protect and monitor our local environment.
-You’ll get to try out hands-on activities that showcase the work our Forest Technicians, Watershed Restoration staff, and Planning teams do each day.
-From monitoring tree health with your math skills, using ID keys to identify indicator species, and even examining air photos to look for changes in our watershed overtime.
+Gain hands-on experience into the work that Credit Valley Conservation does to protect and monitor our local environment.
+You’ll get to participate in hands-on activities that showcase the work our Forest Technicians, Watershed Restoration staff and Planning teams do each day.
+From monitoring tree health with your math skills, using identification keys to identify indicator species, and even examining air photos to look for changes in our watershed overtime.
 Test out a future career today!

 Duration: 1.5 hours (can be combined with another 1.5 hours program to make a full day trip)

-Cost: $230 plus HST for one program or $425 plus HST per class for full day
+Cost: $230 plus HST for one program or $425 plus HST per class for two programs.
+Maximum 30 students in each class

-Ontario Curriculum Links: Science and Technology, Understanding Earth and Space Systems – Water System; Geography, Global Settlements – Patters and Sustainability; Mathematics, Measurement
+Ontario Curriculum Links: Science and Technology: Earth and Space Systems – Water Systems; Social Studies: Geography – Global Settlement – Patterns and Sustainability; Mathematics: Spatial Sense

 Frequently Asked Questions